forseti-security/forseti-security/_faq/resource/enforcers.md

 ---
 {::options auto_ids="false" /}

-This page lists the Google Cloud Platform (GCP) enforcers that currently have coverage in Forseti or are planned to have coverage.
+This section lists the Google Cloud Platform (GCP) enforcers that currently have coverage in Forseti or are planned to have coverage.
 If an enforcer you're interested in isn't listed, please open an issue or contribute!